Meat: Historical

 A bioarchaeological (specifically, isotopic analysis) study of early medieval England found, based on the funerary record, that high-meat protein diets were extremely rare, and that (contrary to previously held assumptions) elites did not consume more meat than non-elites, and men did not consume more meat than women.

 In the nineteenth century, meat consumption in Britain was the highest in Europe, exceeded only by that in British colonies.
 In the 1830s consumption per head in Britain was about 75 lb a year, rising to 130 lb in 1912.
 In 1904, laborers consumed 87 lb a year while aristocrats ate 300 lb.
 There were some 43,000 butcher's shops in Britain in 1910, with "possibly more money invested in the meat industry than in any other British business" except finance.
 The US was a meat importing country by 1926.

 Truncated lifespan as a result of intensive breeding allows more meat to be produced from fewer animals.
 The world cattle population was about 600 million in 1929, with 700 million sheep and goats and 300 million pigs.

 Trends

+According to the Food and Agriculture Organization, the overall consumption for white meat has increased from the 20th to the 21st centuries.
+Poultry meat has increased by 76.6% per kilo per capita and pig meat by 19.7%.
+Bovine meat has decreased from 10.4 kg per capita in 1990 to 9.6 kg per capita in 2009.
+370 million tonnes were produced in 2023, 60% more than in 2000.
+Although many species are raised for meat, three species accounted for nearly 90% of global production between 2000 and 2023: chicken, pig and cattle.
+With 34.2% of the global production in 2023, chicken meat was the most produced and showed the largest growth since 2000 (+116%, or 68 million tonnes).
+Pig meat represented 33.7% of the total in 2023, compared with 38% in 2000.